kaosmicadei/streamlit-meta-state/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to improve MetaSessionState, feel free to submit a pull request.
+If you'd like to improve StreamlitMetaState, feel free to submit a pull request.

 ## Issues

-If you encounter any issues, please open an [issue on GitHub](https://github.com/yourusername/metasessionstate/issues).
+If you encounter any issues, please open an [issue on GitHub](https://github.com/yourusername/streamlit-meta-state/issues).